 This is another sticking point where the token holder’s expectations may differ from the stated objectives.
 While you may hope that the contribution that you have put into that ICO is likely to increase in value, there are no promises of the sort.

-Of course, this changes quite a bit if the token is to pay you a stream of regular income.
-Here there is an expectation of profit as it is hardcoded into the protocol as is a verifiable fact.
+Of course, this dynamic changes if the token is to pay you a stream of regular income.
+Here there is an expectation of profit as it is hard-coded into the protocol and is a verifiable fact.